Electronic-Mango/memes-discord-bot/README.md

 At least that's what I use this bot for.
 You can supply media sources for some memes and text sources for copypastas from the internet and get yourself a nice memes Discord bot.

-Or you can use it to send inspirational quotes and images if it suites you more.
+Or you can use it to send inspirational quotes and images if it suits you more.
 Or cute pictures of cats.
 Overall usage can be pretty generic.